bazelbuild/bazel/site/docs/persistent-workers.md

 flag is mainly useful for debugging and profiling.
 This flag forces all workers to quit once a build is done.
 You can also pass [`--worker_verbose`](command-line-reference.html#flag--worker_verbose) to get more output about what the workers are doing.
+This flag is reflected in the `verbosity` field in `WorkRequest`, allowing worker implementations to also be more verbose.

 Workers store their logs in the `<outputBase>/bazel-workers` directory, for example